epfl-ada/ada-2020-project-milestone-p3-p3_tshtsh_club/README.md

 ## 8. Questions for TAs
 We thought of several ways to compute the healthy diet score:
-- only take into account the energy from carbs (<i>energy-carbs</i>) and the entropy of nutrients (<i>H<sub>energy-nutrients</sub></i>), the two-highest correlated factors with the prevalence of diabetes, as seen in the paper.
+- Only take into account the energy from carbs (<i>energy-carbs</i>) and the entropy of nutrients (<i>H<sub>energy-nutrients</sub></i>), the two-highest correlated nutritional properties with the prevalence of diabetes, as seen in the paper.
-- use the recommendations from the [World Health Organization](https://www.who.int/news-room/fact-sheets/detail/healthy-diet): we compute n criterias that make a diet healthy and that are either 0 or 1 depending on if they are fulfilled or not: fat criteria (< 30% of total energy intake), saturated fat criteria fulfilled or not (< 10% of total energy intake), sugars criteria (< 10% of total energy intake), etc...
+- Use the recommendations from the [World Health Organization](https://www.who.int/news-room/fact-sheets/detail/healthy-diet): we compute n criterias that make a diet healthy and that are either 0 or 1 depending on if they are fulfilled or not: fat criteria (< 30% of total energy intake), saturated fat criteria (< 10% of total energy intake), sugars criteria (< 10% of total energy intake), etc...
 We obtain a final score between 0 and n, out of n.
-- compute the score with a weighted sum of all the nutrients' energy.
-We choose those weights as the correlation coefficients with diabetes that are found in the Tesco paper.
+- Compute the score with a weighted sum of all the nutrients' energy.
+We choose those weights as the correlation coefficients with diabetes that are found in the paper.

-The problem is: how can we validate that the computed healthy diet score is representative of the people health in an unbiased manner?
-Do you think it is possible?
+Do you have an idea of what would be the best score?
+How can we validate that the computed healthy diet score is representative of the people health in an unbiased manner?